samin110/banvaz-html-css/README.md

 # banvaz-html-css
-1-this project is template by html css
+1-This template is made with html css

 2- The project is responsive on two devices ==> min-width:1024px & min-width:500px